Monday, October 3, 6:30 p.m.

 Dancing by Maria LaMance, Nol Simonse, Brandon "Private" Freeman, Greta Schoenberg

-Music composed by Rob Reich
+Music Composed by Rob Reich

-Music performed by Rob Reick, Gaucho, Nice Guy Trio
+Music Performed by Rob Reick, Gaucho, Nice Guy Trio

 Cinematography by Ben Estabrook